machielste/ProjectMusicGenre/README.md

 ## Environment requirements:

+- Installation of requirements.txt
 - Cuda 11.2
 - Cudnn 8.1 or higher
 - Ffmpeg installation
-- Vlc installation
+- VLC Media Player installation

-- Installation of requirements.txt
+Depending on the user's system, only requirements.txt needs to be installed, as it contains the packaged mentioned below it.

-Alternatively you can replace the tensorflow-gpu package with regular tensorflow.
+The user can replace the tensorflow-gpu package with regular tensorflow if no GPU is available.

 ## Usage:

+This project provides code to train a model on the GTZAN dataset, and a GUI which uses the model to analyze songs.
+A pre-trained model file is provided in this repo, thus the user does not need to train the model by themselves.

-Run the following command while in a valid python environment
+Run the following command while in a valid python environment:

 ```
 python main.py